 If you would like further information on resume writing, as well as other career development information, there are many excellent websites available.
 One example is the Career Sherpa, which provides guidance on resumes, job searching, career development, video resumes, and even infographic resumes.

-Suzanne Berry is a professional education program outreach officer with CPABC.
+Suzanne Berry served as a professional education program outreach officer with CPABC.